YajanaRao/Serenity/README.md

 - Song queue, which can be exported as a playlist
 - Radio mode (automatically queue similar tracks)
 - Searching for and playing music from YouTube (including integration with playlists)
+- Downloading from YouTube

 ## Planned features

+- Play and download songs from Google Drive
+- Creating a backup on Google Drive and sync audio from it 🎶
 - Searching for related songs in YouTube
-- Downloading from YouTube
 - Multiple language support
 - Real time lyrics
-- Creating a backup on Google Drive and sync audio from it 🎶
-- Support for web (React Native Web) and Windows desktop (React Native Windows)
+- Support for web (React Native Web) and Desktop (React Native Windows and MacOS)
 - Searching for and playing music from bandcamp (including albums), and soundcloud
 - Searching for albums (powered by last.fm and musicbrainz), album view, automatic song lookup based on artist and track name (in progress, can be dodgy sometimes)
 - Newest releases with reviews - tracks and albums